penterlab/penterlab-website/index.md

 We use large-scale single cell genomics approaches to dissect these interactions between tumor and immune cells with a focus on blood malignancies.

 Our goal is to identify and develop strategies for novel immunotherapies.
+[Join us!](joinus)
 {% include section.html %}

 ## Highlights